-Technology is great, if used in a way that will benefit your long-term goals and objectives.
+Technology is great if used in a way that will benefit your long-term goals and objectives.
 On the other hand, if technology is abused it can sabotage your time and lock you away into the habit of ongoing procrastination.
 Too much internet surfing, email responding, watching television, talking over the telephone, or listening endlessly to the radio will sabotage your time probably more than anything else on this list.

 Avoid these three Time Robbing Emotions

 The three emotions of fear, stress and overwhelm are all an outcropping of one’s inability to proactively manage their time.
-If you are able to use and apply all the techniques and strategies discussed within this post, then these emotions will no longer affect your productivity throughout the day.
+If you are able to use and apply all the techniques and strategies discussed in this post, then these emotions will no longer affect your productivity throughout the day.

-Applying the habits of effective time management takes a little diligent effort, however if consistently practiced and implemented throughout your day, it will lead to a greater sense of satisfaction and freedom that you might not have experienced in a very long time.
-By actually taking the time to cultivate these strategies, techniques and mindset, you will likely find that you will not only gain more time, but you might also discover that you also gain back your life.
+Applying the habits of effective time management takes a little diligent effort, however, if consistently practiced and implemented throughout your day, it will lead to a greater sense of satisfaction and freedom that you might not have experienced in a very long time.
+By actually taking the time to cultivate these strategies, techniques, and mindset, you will likely find that you will not only gain more time, but you might also discover that you also gain back your life.